aws-samples/aws-besu-realdigital/README.md

 # AWS - Real Digital with EKS and Terraform

-This sample repository aims to help AWS customers reduce the initial setup time of a [Hyperledge Besu](https://www.hyperledger.org/use/besu) infrastructure understanding the technology also used by the [Real Digital Pilot](https://github.com/bacen/pilotord-kit-onboarding) (a.k.a.
-[DREX](https://www.bcb.gov.br/estabilidadefinanceira/drex)).
+This sample repository aims to help AWS customers reduce the initial setup time of a [Hyperledger Besu](https://www.hyperledger.org/use/besu) infrastructure.
+The technology is also used by the Central Bank of Brazil, in their [Real Digital Pilot](https://github.com/bacen/pilotord-kit-onboarding), also known as [DREX](https://www.bcb.gov.br/estabilidadefinanceira/drex).

 ## Table of Contents

-This repository is divide into two main sections:
+This repository is divided in two main sections:

 1. [Hyperledge Besu Cluster Setup](./cluster-besu/README.md)
 1. [Hyperledge Besu Single Node](./single_node/README.md)